FAQs

 I need more volunteers to help with my pantry/kitchen.
 How can I get more volunteers?

 Organizations like New York Cares and NYC Service can help you find volunteers to help with your regular food distribution service and even with one-off projects, like website design or grant writing.
-City Harvest, Food Bank For New York City and United Way of NYC also organize volunteer projects for programs within their networks.
+Food Bank For New York City and United Way of NYC also organize volunteer projects for programs within their networks.
 Please reach out to your contacts at each organization to request assistance with your volunteer project.

 I need more funding for operating costs (garbage bags, cleaning supplies, electricity, etc.) associated with running our pantry/kitchen.
 Do you provide funding for these non-food expenses?